Mid-America’s Port of Entry

 Swelling the tide of ambitious merchants and craftspeople from the East after the Civil War was an exodus from farms and small towns of Illinois and the Midwest.
 Chicago was undergoing the initial phases of its industrialization, that reordering of the national economy that saw hand labor replaced by machines.
 Country boys who lost their livings to new-fangled farm machines found work as city boys making those machines.

-That so many thousands preferred to go to Chicago to make a harvester for old man McCormick than ride on one should not be surprising.
+That so many thousands of Midwesterners preferred to go to Chicago to make a harvester for old man McCormick than ride on one should not be surprising.
 Farm life may have looked appealing from the inside of a newspaper office but as lived on the farm such a life was dirty, wearing, stultifying, and boring.
-The city proved a magnet to so many farm youths that farm publications urged farm children to resist Chicago’s siren song. (“Just say no” was the thought if not the slogan.) one of the ambitions of the modern “scientific farming” movement was to make farming more respectable and less physically crushing and thus keep farmers on the farm.
+The city proved a magnet to so many farm youths that farm publications urged farm children to resist Chicago’s siren song. (“Just say no” was the thought if not the slogan.)
+One of the ambitions of the modern “scientific farming” movement was to make farming more respectable and less physically crushing and thus keep farmers on the farm.

 Hometown Chicagoans were rare enough in its adolescence that their native birth was usually offered as the most distinctive thing about them.
 One of these native sons was novelist Henry Blake Fuller who, it is unfailingly pointed out, was a Chicago novelist in the fullest sense, being a third-generation Chicagoan.
 Had Fuller sported a full set of antlers he would have seemed scarcely stranger to his compatriots.

-The quality of life available to blacks in the South deteriorated in the two decades prior to World War I. Political disfranchisement and the daily humiliations of Jim Crow were underlined by the less frequent but more deadly violence of the lynch mob.
+The quality of life available to African Americans in the South deteriorated in the two decades prior to World War I. Political disfranchisement and the daily humiliations of Jim Crow were underlined by the less frequent but more deadly violence of the lynch mob.
 Economics weighed in too in the form of floods and the boll weevil and the displacement of black farmers by reservoir building by the TVA; even when there was cotton to pick in the late 1940s, and especially in the 1950s, black hands weren’t asked to pick it, thanks to the adoption by farmers of the newly reliable mechanical cotton picker.

 This massive relocation shifted the center of gravity for African American culture from the rural South to the urban North.
 Blues, for example, became something that came out of places such as Chicago, not the delta.
 The Great Migration also meant that black poverty, which heretofore had been a Southern problem, became a Northern crisis.